AJ6CU/benchduino-prototypeboards/README.md

 There is absolutely no warranty here.
 Use this at your own risk!

-BTW: JCLPCB charges a $35 engineering fee for this board because it is 4 layer and greater than 100mm x 100mm.
-Perhaps someone wants to rework it into a 2 layer board?
+This branch is for the design of a 2 layer version of the original prototype board.

 73
 Mark Hatch